THE TEN WORDS

 These commandments were the foundational laws that God gave to Israel to govern their nation, and, as we have seen, they were laws that were already in existence.
 In regard to these laws, Deut 4:6 says "Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people'" and "what great nation is there that has such statutes and righteous judgments as are in all this law which I set before you this day?" (v8).
 God's purpose was to bless the nation of Israel with His law, but also to use them as an example for other nations to follow.

-And again, in Deut 10:12-13 God states "And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all His ways and to love Him, to serve the Lord your God with all your heart and with all your soul, and to keep the commandments of the Lord and His statutes which I command you today for your good?".
-Note that God's law is given "for your good".
+And again, in Deut 10:12-13, "And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all His ways and to love Him, to serve the Lord your God with all your heart and with all your soul, and to keep the commandments of the Lord and His statutes which I command you today for your good?".
+Note that God gives His law "for your good".

-After making His covenant with Israel at Sinai, God, through His many prophets, conveyed the same consistent attitude towards the commandments that the covenant was based on.
-Time and again God sent prophets to rebuke Israel for their transgression of His law, and to exhort them to repent.
+After making His covenant with Israel at Sinai, God, through His prophets, conveyed the same consistent attitude towards the commandments that the covenant was based on.
+Time and again God sent prophets to rebuke Israel when they transgressed His law, to exhort them to repent.

 Ultimately, both the House of Israel and the House of Judah were driven from the land that God had given them and went into captivity because of their failure to keep these commandments.